 Philadelphia councilman stabbed during attempted robbery, police say

-PHILADELPHIA – A Philadelphia city councilman has been wounded in a stabbing.
+PHILADELPHIA – A Philadelphia city councilman was stabbed during an attempted robbery near his home, police said.

-Police say Councilman David Oh was getting out of his car late Wednesday night when he was stabbed during an attempted robbery.
+Republican Councilman David Oh was getting out of his car late Wednesday night when he was approached by a man, said police Lt.
+John Walker.

-Oh was taken to a hospital.
-His condition was not immediately available.
+"The male is saying something to him.
+He can't understand what he's saying, so he engages the male in conversation momentarily," Walker said.

+That's when, police said, the man pulled out a knife and told Oh to give him his keys.
+He then stabbed Oh once in the left side of his body and took off.
+Oh was taken to a hospital, where he was listed in critical, but stable condition early Thursday morning.

 Oh was first elected to council in 2011 and re-elected in 2015.
 He's the first Asian-American elected to public office in Philadelphia, and the only U.S. military veteran currently serving on council.